SebastienSchille/GEOL0069-Snow-and-Ice-Clasification/README.md

 ## 2.4 CNN model

 Convolutional Neural Networks (CNNs) are a type of supervised machine learning model that are trained using labelled datasets.
 These networks are particularly well-suited for classification tasks, such as image recognition, object detection, and segmentation, because they are specifically designed to process data with a grid-like topology.
 CNNs operate by applying convolutional filters across the input data, allowing them to automatically detect and learn important patterns, trends, textures, and spatial hierarchies within the images (IBM, 2025).
-This capability enables CNNs to extract features at multiple scales and levels of abstraction, from simple edges to complex shapes.
+This capability enables CNNs to extract features from simple edges to complex shapes.
 In this project, a CNN model will be trained using labelled data derived from benchmark indices alongside Sentinal-2 optical bands listed in Table 1.

 <p align="center">
   <img src="/Images/CNN_figure.png" width="600" height="auto"/>